CONTENTS

 Sorry to digress.

-But in terms of the
+But in terms of the engagement with

-As well, there’s the
+As well, there’s the Saskatchewan

-as of January 31st, 2026 there were more than 2,200 students registered in the
+of January 31st, 2026 there were more than 2,200 students registered in the

 program.

-So part of this is that
+So part of this is that front-line

-kids captivated and connected to the system.
+captivated and connected to the system.
 So the hope is that as they come

 through and as they graduate out, they want to go and get careers in the skilled